AMWA-TV/is-device-configuration/docs/API requests.md

 |:--:|
 | _**Getting datatype descriptor**_ |

 The URL MUST target a specific property of an object by locating the object using its role path and the property using its propertyId.
 Devices treat this as a request to retrieve the [datatype descriptor](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#ncdatatypedescriptor) of that property and MUST return a response of type [NcMethodResultDatatypeDescriptor](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#ncmethodresultdatatypedescriptor) with a descriptor which includes all inherited elements.
+If the request encountered an error then the response result returned MUST inherit from [NcMethodResultError](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#ncmethodresulterror) and include an errorMessage of type [NcString](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#primitives).

 This is equivalent to invoking the [GetDatatype method](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#ncclassmanager) on the [Class Manager object](https://specs.amwa.tv/ms-05-02/latest/docs/Managers.html#class-manager) and including all inherited elements.